Myrmecia (ant): Prevention

 Myrmecia ants are frequently encountered by humans, and avoiding them is difficult.
+They defend their nests aggressively, so visible nests should be avoided.
 Wearing closed footwear such as boots and shoes can reduce the risk of getting stung; these ants are capable of stinging through fabric, however.
 A risk of being stung while gardening also exists; most stings occur when someone is gardening and is unaware of the ants' presence.
 Eliminating nearby nests or moving to areas with low Myrmecia populations significantly decreases the chances of getting stung.

+Human uses

 Due to their large mandibles, Myrmecia ants have been used as surgical sutures to close wounds.

+Cultural representations

 The ant is featured on a postage stamp and on an uncirculated coin which are part of the Things That Sting issue by Australia Post, and M. gulosa is the emblem for the Australian Entomological Society.
 Myrmecia famously appears in the philosopher Arthur Schopenhauer's major work, The World as Will and Representation, as a paradigmatic example of strife and constant destruction endemic to the "will to live".

 Notable Australian poet Diane Fahey wrote a poem about Myrmecia, which is based on Schopenhauer's description, and a music piece written by German composer Karola Obermüller was named after the ant.